Clinical radiologist

 As a consultant you'll gradually gain more clinical experience and take on more managerial responsibilities.
 You may then move on to a senior consultant role or, in larger departments, you could take on responsibility for your own subspecialty or imaging technique.

 It's not unusual for clinical radiologists to be recruited to higher management levels such as medical director, chief executive or dean.
-This is primarily due to the fact that radiology interacts with so many areas of service and provides a broad overview of medicine.
+This is partly due to the fact that radiology interacts with so many areas of service and provides a broad overview of medicine.

 There are also opportunities to work in the private sector and government agencies, as well as directing professional and scientific societies.